I'm Honey!

 Excited, I walked right in and introduced myself.
 The director asked me if I would help in building an English-speaking community.
 I jumped at the chance.
 The University of Lodz is an international university, students come from around the globe.
 Many of the classes are taught in English.

 The English conversation meetings at American Corner were filled with people from countries that I really had never heard of.
 Not to mention, I certainly had no idea of their customs, cultures, or religions.
-It was fascinating!
+It was fascinating and interesting to experience such diversity!

 American Corner in Lodz, Poland – image credit here.